Leaving Duke (Voluntary and Involuntary) Policy

 Policy Statement

-A staff member wishing to leave employment with Duke in good standing must provide a written resignation to the immediate supervisor at least two (2) weeks prior to the effective date for hourly-paid staff (except RNs) and one (1) month prior to the effective date for RNs and monthly-salaried staff (except APPs which requires 3 months).
-The staff member’s resignation will precipitate the termination process (to include, termination notice, eligible for rehire designation, final pay and exit interview information).
+An employee wishing to leave employment with Duke in good standing must provide a written resignation to their immediate supervisor.
+Notice requirements vary by role: at least two (2) weeks for hourly-paid employees (except RNs), one (1) month for RNs and monthly-salaried employees, and three (3) months for Advanced Practice Providers (APPs).
+Submitting a resignation initiates the termination process, including termination notice, rehire eligibility designation, final pay, and exit interview information.

 Policy Details